donpablo1977/buzzoole-test/README.md

 8. Enjoy it

 The app requires a valid "The Movie Database" account to login the user.
-Anyway, I have created a test uccount (username: buzzoole - password: buzzoole), that you can use.
+Anyway, I have created a test account (username: buzzoole - password: buzzoole), that you can use.

 APP FEATURES: